opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

    2. The **General configuration** -> **Variables** values must be populated.

-   3. In Settlement method, make sure the right option is selected depending on your integration.
+   3. In **Settlement method**, make sure the right option is selected depending on your integration.

    4. In **Authorization** -> **Front-end component configuration**, make sure the Payment Form Display is the one corresponding to your integration.